Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

 cross-browser compatibility, responsiveness, and, in a world of endless web pages,

-maintainability.
+maintainability.<br>

 Drawbacks?
 Indeed.
 But it's the price we pay for the crème de la crème in our digital world.

 So remember, dear reader, there is rhyme and reason to UI frameworks.
 Keep reaching for

-newer technologies, and don’t fear the

-learning curve—mastery comes with time.
+newer technologies, and don’t fear the learning curve—mastery comes with time.